-“The less government interferes with private pursuits, the better for general prosperity.”
+“For myself, therefore, I desire to declare that the principle that will govern me in the high duty to which my country calls me is a strict adherence to the letter and spirit of the Constitution as it was designed by those who framed it.”
 He was the first American-born president and the first president born after the writing of the Declaration of Independence.
 He is the only president who did not speak English as his first language.
 He is Martin Van Buren, 8th President of the United States.
 Martin was born on December 5, 1782, in Kinderhook, New York, to parents who were of Dutch descent.
 Dutch was the primary language spoken in the house while Martin was growing up.
 Martin attended local schools until the age of 14.
 As he was unable to afford college, he became a lawyers apprentice and was admitted to the bar in 1803, without ever having attended law school!
 Martin became a well-respected lawyer before entering politics.

 On February 21, 1807, Martin married Hannah Hoes, his childhood sweetheart and first cousin once removed.
 They had four sons together.
 Hannah had a heavy Dutch accent when she spoke and died in 1819.
 Martin never remarried, although he did propose to a woman when he was 68 years of age.
 She rejected his proposal.
 During his life, Martin acquired the nickname “Old Kinderhook.”
 It was sometimes shortened to OK, which may have been how we acquired out phrase “okay.”